 The Group seeks to ensure sufficient liquidity is available to meet its foreseeable needs.
 The Board regularly reviews cash flow projections and the headroom position to ensure the Group is adequately funded.
-The Group has a £500,000 working capital facility available to it and which supports the Group's liquidity position.
-The provider of this facility has also confirmed its willingness to extend the current period of the facility for a further period of 12 months if requested by the Group.
+The Group has a £500,000 working capital facility which the provider of which has confirmed its willingness to extend the current period of the facility for a further period of 12 months if requested by the Group.